faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

 Assemble the data
 =================

-phyluce_ has a lot of options for assembly - you can use velvet_, abyss_, or trinity_.
-For this tutorial, we are going to use trinity_, because I believe it works best for most purposes.
-The helper programs for the other assemblers use the same config file, too, so you can easily experiment with all of the assemblers.
+phyluce_ has a lot of options for assembly - you can use velvet_, abyss_, or spades_.
+For this tutorial, we are going to use spades_, because it seems to works best for most purposes, it is easy to install and run, and it works consistently.
+The helper programs for the other assemblers use the same config file, so you can easily experiment with all of the assemblers.

 To run an assembly, we need to create a another configuration file.
 The assembly configuration file looks like the following, assuming we want to assemble all of our data from the organisms above:

 .. code-block:: bash